ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 ### Making queries
 {: #making-queries}

-Overall, we want to make four queries:
+Overall, you want to make four queries:

 1. Readings for all time for a piece of infrastructure.
 1. Readings for today for a piece of infrastructure.